MicrosoftDocs/playfab-docs/playfab-docs/features/social/trading/index.md

 # Trading

-The PlayFab client **API** allows players to trade items with one another.
-These **API** methods are enabled by default, so for the security of your title you may need to use our policy **API** to disable them.
+The PlayFab client API allows players to trade items with one another.
+These API methods are enabled by default, so for the security of your title you may need to use our policy API to disable them.

 > [!NOTE]
 > Inventory-trading functionality is in a preview phase.
 The methods are functional, but lack some useful elements that would make it a complete feature.
 Currently you can only trade virtual items.
 You cannot request or trade virtual currency, and PlayFab does not provide a list of trades that are available to you from other players.
-Trade methods are only available in the client **API**, and not available from the server **API**.
+Trade methods are only available in the client API, and not available from the server API.

 ## Key concepts